Minaduki-Shigure/BeagleBone_Proj/README.md

 ```

 ## (Optional) Step 13: Boot via NFS
-Now that we have tested that the NFS works fine, why not have something interesting?
+Now that we have comfirmed the NFS works properly, why not try something interesting?
 1. Edit the file `/etc/exports` to add our new dir to NFS service.
 The file shall now look like this:
 ```
 /srv/nfs4 *(rw,sync,no_subtree_check,no_root_squash)